JoJaJones/MinutesToMidnight/README.md

 1. Open Minutes To Midnight.
 2. Create a new countdown timer.
 3. Get alerted when it is almost time to go.

+Create as many countdowns as you want and when you choose exit from the main menu all your countdowns are saved for later.
+The next time you load up the app all your countdowns will be loaded and any that have passed will automatically be deleted for you so you only ever have to see those that are still upcoming.